 Restoration and protection of the Limitrophe will help complete a link between protected areas along the Lower Colorado, treating the river as a complete ecosystem rather than as fragmented areas.

-For more about the National Wildlife Federation's Tribal Lands program, please contact Garrit Voggesser at Voggesser@nwf.org.
+For more about the National Wildlife Federation's Tribal Partnerships Program, please contact Garrit Voggesser at Voggesser@nwf.org.